eoinkelly/notes/mathematics/basics.md

 * The _set_ of all possible values the output of a function can take on given all possible inputs

-# Square root
+# Square root function

-The square root function takes a number an spits out a new number.
+The square root function takes a number an spits out some outputs.
 When you multiply that new number by itself you get back the original number.

 There are two possible outputs of this function for any given number - the positive and negative roots.
 This means that the function could do two different things and still be "correct" and we can't say for sure which should happen.

-The problem is not tow inputs producing the same out put, it is two outputs for the same input

 This is an ambiguity - it maps one input value to two possible output values.

-In code we could probably have this thing just return an array of the possible answers but mathematics is not comfortable with that becasue ???
+In code we could probably have this thing just return an array of the possible answers but mathematics is not comfortable with that becasue ???.

+    QUESTION: Why is it a bad thing for a function to retrun an array of answers in math?
+(Sun 26 Apr 12:34:18 2015)

-Math realy wants a function that takes _one_ number and returns _one_ number so we _define_ the square root function to be
+Math really wants a function that takes _one_ number and returns _one_ number so we _define_ the square root function to be

 > The _non negative_ number which squares to x

 This means that by convention we always pick the positive root.
-We can also have the "complete and accurate square root function" that returns two values but this is not the common usage.

 A somewhat surprising consequence of defining the square root function in this way is that

 $\sqrt{x^2} \neq x$